lwasser/lwasser.github.io/themes/clean-hugo/README.md

 Additional details about this item...
 ```

-The `groups` field lets you categorize items so visitors can filter by category.
-The `hero` section controls what appears at the top of the gallery item page - you can set a custom title, subtitle, and image.
-If you don't provide hero fields, it will use the main `title` and look for images in the page's resources.
+The `groups` field lets you categorize items so visitors can filter by
+category.
+The `hero` section controls what appears at the top of the gallery
+item page - you can set a custom title, subtitle, and image.
+If you don't
+provide hero fields, it will use the main `title` and look for images in the
+page's resources.

-You can use Hugo's built-in archetypes to quickly create new gallery items with all the right front matter already filled in.
+You can use Hugo's built-in archetypes to quickly create new gallery items
+with all the right front matter already completed.
 Just run:

 ```bash
 hugo new gallery/item-name/index.md
 ```

-This creates a new gallery item with a template you can fill in, saving you from typing all the front matter structure manually.
+This creates a new gallery item with a template you can complete, saving you

-## Using Data Files
+from entering all the front matter structure manually.

+## Use data files

-Sometimes you have content that you want to reuse in multiple places or that's more structured than a regular page.
-That's where Hugo's data files come in handy.
-They let you store content in YAML, TOML, or JSON files and reference it from anywhere in your site.
+Sometimes you have content that you want to reuse in multiple places or that's
+more structured than a regular page.
+That's where Hugo's data files come in
+handy.
+They let you store content in YAML, TOML, or JSON files and reference
+it from anywhere in your site.

-### Feature Section
+### Feature section

-The feature section is a flexible component that displays structured content in a card format.
-You can define the content directly in your page's front matter, making it easy to customize for each page while maintaining consistent styling.
+The feature section is a flexible component that displays structured content
+in a card format.
+You can define the content directly in your page's front
+matter, making it easy to customize for each page while maintaining consistent
+styling.

-To use the feature section, add a `feature_section` parameter to your page's front matter:
+To use the feature section, add a `feature_section` parameter to your page's
+front matter:

 ```yaml
 feature_section: